Rozhan-Sh/Cats-vs-Dogs-Classifier/README.md

 # Cats vs Dogs Image Classifier with PyTorch CNN

-A custom Convolutional Neural Network (CNN) built from scratch to classify images of cats and dogs using the Kaggle Dogs vs Cats dataset.
+A custom Convolutional Neural Network (CNN) built from scratch to classify images of cats and dogs using a subset of the Kaggle Dogs vs Cats dataset.

 ## Project Overview
-- Trained on a subset of the Kaggle Dogs vs Cats dataset
 - Custom CNN architecture with 4 convolutional layers and dropout
-- Data augmentation to improve generalization
+- Data augmentation techniques to improve generalization
-- Training with Adam optimizer and CrossEntropyLoss
+- Trained with Adam optimizer and CrossEntropyLoss
+- Evaluated on train and test sets

 ## Results
 - Number of trainable parameters: 26,144,962